Note: this is an older article and all but the Harmony Youth Booster and Transit have been discontinued.

 Harmony Juvenile makes a variety of children’s products, from strollers to play areas.
 They also have a variety of child seats, specifically, boosters.
 Harmony offers a variety of booster options, their backless boosters sport low prices and features that big kids will love.
 Remember, most kids need a booster until age 10-12; read more about why big kids need boosters, too.

-We decided to put all four of Harmony’s backless boosters to the test to see how the Youth, Cruz *This seat has been discontinued*, Olympian *This seat has been discontinued*, and Transit all stack up against one another.
+We decided to put all four of Harmony’s backless boosters to the test to see how the Youth, Cruz, Olympian, and Transit all stack up against one another.

 Harmony Youth Booster